 Unoriginal essay introductions are easily forgotten and don’t demonstrate a high level of creative thinking.
 A college essay is intended to give insight into the personality and background of an applicant, so a standard, one-size-fits-all introduction may lead admissions officers to think they are dealing with a standard, unremarkable applicant.

 Quotes can often fall into the category of cliché essay openers.
-There are some circumstances in which using a quote might make sense, but for most essays, they aren’t necessary, and they may make your essay seem uninspired.
+There are some circumstances in which using a quote might make sense—for example, you could quote an important piece of advice or insight from someone important in your life.
+But for most essays, quotes aren’t necessary, and they may make your essay seem uninspired.

 Frequently asked questions about college application essays